MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 ## qustion 2

-The same approces is used, as above, this time with the command
+The same aproach is used, as above, this time with the command
 > ping -c 10 10.0.0.2
 ```
 ase@ubuntu:~$ ping -c 10 10.0.02